SRCCON Talks Watch Parties 🎉

 Sign Up Below!

 Our Watch Parties series has concluded, but you can still stay in touch with us by signing up for the OpenNews community mailing list, where we’ll share future events like this, as well as our other programs and events aimed at supporting the community.
-We’ll also be announcing on our mailing list when the publicly available talks are online!

 Do it yourself